Kieran Teo

-Kieran Teo Jia Jun (born 6 April 2004), better known as Kieran Teo, is a Singaporean professional footballer who plays primarily as a centre-back for Qatari Second Division club Muaither and the Singapore national team.
+Kieran Teo Jia Jun (born 6 April 2004), better known as Kieran Teo, is a Singaporean professional footballer who plays primarily as a centre-back for Singapore Premier League club Tanjong Pagar United and the Singapore national team.
 Kieran also plays for the Singapore U23 National Team.

 Club

 Geylang International

 A member of the Geylang International youth setup, Kieran made his professional debut in a 1–0 loss to Balestier Khalsa.
 Following his debut, Kieran expressed his interest in continuing to impress and fighting for a spot in the team during the season.
 He made his first start in a 4–1 loss to the Young Lions away from home.

 Young Lions

 Kieran was loaned to Young Lions ahead of the 2023 Singapore Premier League season.

 Teo then made his debut in a 2–1 victory over Hougang United.
 He then scored his first professional goal in a late fashion during a thrilling 2–2 draw to DPMM.
 He would then score in the Singapore cup during a 4–2 victory over his former club Geylang International.